Governing Features

 A regime of particular fitness that an agent can occupy.

 Fitness ‘peaks’ are regimes wherein a given agent behavior maximizes energetic returns while minimizing outputs.
 Peaks are thus optimum behaviors in phase space - though there may be numerous peaks, each employing different strategies.
-See also {{Fitness-Landscape}} Learn more →
+See also {{Fitness-Landscape}} Read more and see related content for Fitness Peaks →

 Emergent states often constrain the agents that initially formed that state.